Untitled Korn album: Singles

 The single "Kiss" was the third single released to promote the album on April 7, 2008.
 It features Terry Bozzio on drums, who had provided for eight of the album's songs.
 Jonathan Davis also provided additional percussion for the song, along with "Hushabye".
 The song makes use of keyboards by Zac Baird, heavy drum patterns and violins.
 AllMusic described "Kiss" as "like [a] vaguely Beatlesque Mellotron," implying its difference from the rest of the album.

 The fourth single taken from the album, "Haze", was written and recorded for the first-person shooter video game Haze.
 It was released as a digital single on April 22, 2008.
 The game itself was released in May 2008 for the PlayStation 3.
 Korn posted a blog entry on April 23, 2008, stating that those who purchased their untitled album would be able to download "Haze" as a free VBR-quality MP3 by visiting a certain website.
 "Haze" was featured as a bonus track on the Enhanced Edition and the Australian re-release of their untitled album.

 Ubisoft and Korn created a video mashup contest on April 28, 2008.
 The fans of Haze and the fans of Korn were given the opportunity to design the official video for "Haze".
 The winners were chosen on June 13, 2008, and the user "bootsrfun" on gametrailers.com was the first-place winner, which meant his entry was the official "Haze" video.
 There were also second-place, third-place, fourth-place and fifth-place winners.

 Critical reception

-Reception was mostly met with a mixed response from critics.
-Metacritic registered an aggregate score of 51 out of 100.
 The most positive reviews coming from IGN, The Gauntlet, and Billboard.
 IGN noted that, "There's an overall cohesion from start to finish, and repeated listens continue to reveal new and intriguing elements at every turn, which bodes well for the future", while The Gauntlet wrote, " 'Untitled' is the most articulate recording the band has delivered to date."
 Entertainment Weekly also praised the album as being the band's best release "since 1999's 'Issues'".

 On the contrary, AllMusic critic Stephen Thomas Erlewine noted that the band is going through a "middle-age slump" and that the album "doesn't break them out of it."
 Rolling Stone asserted that Korn sounds "wounded and diminished", while PopMatters agreed, calling it "tired, bland and dated... merely going through the motions rather than creating honest music."